circulosmeos/FIFOStockSellProfitCalculator/README.md

-    PROFIT      = 'T'       # column of results PROFIT_DESC = 'U'       # here the ASSET id will be repeated ASSETS_VOL  = 'V'       # volume of assets of type ASSET after each buy/sell op
+    PROFIT      = 'T'       # column of results PROFIT_DESC = 'U'       # here the ASSET id will be repeated ASSETS_VOL  = 'V'       # volume of assets of type ASSET after each buy/sell op BUY_TO_FIAT = 'W'       # volume of fiat currency (or origin asset) invested in the buy(s) now sold BUYS_TO_FIAT_VOLUME = 'A'   # volume of fiat currency (or origin asset) accumulated
+                                # in buys of assets sold again to fiat currency (or origin asset)
+                                # This column will be used in a row after the end of rows of data,
+                                # in which a resume of all origin/dest assets will presented.
+                                # If fiat currency (or origin asset) is the same in all cases,
+                                # the rows can be added in a global result, but this is not done
+                                # as a preventive measure to avoid errors of origin fiat/asset judgements.

     # round to zero if this quantity of assets is left on some sell:
     # NOTE: do no set ROUND_IF_BELOW to values below (previously set) DECIMAL_NUMBER_PRECISION